garrandall/popular-music-data/tracks/bad-vibes-forever-xxxtentacion-pnb-rock-trippie-redd.md

 ---

-Ooh-ooh-ooh, got you grindin' all on that
+Ohohoohgot you grindin' all on that
 Ridin' all on that thing, make a young nigga eyes roll in my brain What we gon' do?
 I can barely keep control
-Catch the vibe of me, get the feel of me, vibe with me Ooh-ooh-ooh, got you grindin' all on that
+Catch the vibe of me, get the feel of me, vibe with me Ohohoohgot you grindin' all on that
 Ridin' all on that thing, make a young nigga eyes roll in my brain What we gon' do?
 I can barely keep control
 Catch the vibe of me, get the feel of me, vibe with me